HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 If you just wish to know the stat-names for a certain **skill** or **status** a character/item has on them, then you can also use the [Inspect Skill](Documentation/Extensive-Documentation.md#Inspect-Skill).
 It will print out the relevant **stat-names** to the debug-console.
 This way you can quickly reference the stat-name/statID without having to export 7000+ stat entries.

-You can also use the [console-command](Documentation/Extensive-Documentation.md#Console-Commands) `!S7_Config StatSearch YourSearchQueryHere OptionalTypeRestriction`.
+You can also use the [console-command](Documentation/Extensive-Documentation.md#Console-Commands) `!S7_Config SearchStat YourSearchQueryHere OptionalTypeRestriction`.
 This will search any stats that have `YourSearchQueryHere` in their name.
-The optional argument `OptionalTypeRestriction` will restrict the search to that stat-type only - it can be omitted to search everything. e.g. `!S7_Config StatSearch Dallis` will search all stat-entries for the string `Dallis` and return any matches.
-To narrow down the search to her character we can use `!S7_Config StatSearch Dallis Character` will only search for the string `Dallis` in stat-entries of the `Character` type.
+The optional argument `OptionalTypeRestriction` will restrict the search to that stat-type only - it can be omitted to search everything. e.g. `!S7_Config SearchStat Dallis` will search all stat-entries for the string `Dallis` and return any matches.
+To narrow down the search to her character we can use `!S7_Config SearchStat Dallis Character` will only search for the string `Dallis` in stat-entries of the `Character` type.

 ## Console-Commands